dk-fern/flaskWebApp-with-docker/Project Guide/0_Start_Here.md

 Depending on your experience level, some of this stuff may be frustrating and you may get stuck somewhere along the way.
 If that happens, I encourage you to keep moving forward and troubleshoot your problems online or use other tools like ChatGPT (not always 100% accurate but still super useful) to help.
 Your whole IT career you will have to use research to find the answers to your problems so I encourage you to do so in this project.
 Additionally, if you have means to reach out to me and ask questions, I'm always happy to help.

 ## Next steps
 Before we start anything, download the repository to your computer.
 It doesn't matter where that folder sits, but it is going to be your working project space.
-The non-git/simplest way to do that is to select the green **"Code"** button from the main repository page and choose **"Download Zip"**:
+The non-git/simplest way to do that is to select the green **"Code"** button from the main repository page and choose **"Download Zip"**, then extract the files to a folder on your computer:

 ![image](https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/1c8cbe12-c777-4934-a0dd-4603ae394d6a)